Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Don’t forget the extra fees you’ll pay when you arrive at the airport.
 You may be able to avoid baggage fees by skipping checked bags in favor of carry-on luggage, but some airlines charge for extra legroom, drinks, choosing your seat and even printed boarding passes.

-“When booking your flight, we recommend being extra cautious of add-on services to your ticket such as seat selection, travel insurance and even priority boarding, as it can substantially increase the cost,” Cave said.
+“When booking your flight, we recommend being extra cautious of add-on services to your ticket such as seat selection, travel insurance and even priority boarding, as it can substantially increase the cost,” said Chris Cave, CEO of FlightHub Group.

 Airport Parking